-- The officials will make the final determination in how to score the issues created by hair. - A ponytail touching the back of the neck and back, including the shoulders is not a violation unless it interferes with the execution of the skill. - Hair must be secured above the waist. - If a team member runs into another team member while tumbling and it is felt the hair caused the issue, then a violation may be called. - If a flyer steps on a base's hair or a base, tangles her hand in the hair while stunting, then a violation may be called. - Any judge may call a violation if a team member, tumbles, jumps, or builds a stunt on the hair device or piece.
+- The officials will make the final determination in how to score the issues created by hair. - A ponytail touching the back of the neck and back, including the shoulders, is not a violation unless it interferes with the execution of the skill. - Hair must be secured above the waist. - If a team member runs into another team member while tumbling and it is felt the hair caused the issue, then a violation may be called. - If a flyer steps on a base's hair or a base, tangles her hand in the hair while stunting, then a violation may be called. - Any judge may call a violation if a team member tumbles, jumps, or builds a stunt on the hair device or piece.
 It is unsafe performing surface.
 Stunts would include all members of a stunt group including the spotter. - If a member drops a hair bow or hair piece and it falls on the floor for safety reasons a team member may pick it up and throw it off the floor or away from the performance area.
-This would not be a violation for floor safety.
-However, it is a two-point deduction for an unsafe uniform. - If the team member steps onto the bow but is not executing a skill it is not a violation.
+This would not be a violation call by the safety officials for safety for the performance area. - If the team member steps onto the bow but is not executing a skill it is not a violation.